mmistakes/minimal-mistakes/_posts/2023-05-26-http4s-authentication-part1.md

 ```

 We receive the expected welcome message `Welcome, JohnDoe⏎ `, note that the JWT token is passed as a `Bearer` token using the `Authorization` header.

+In case we receive a wrong token, the server will respond with a `403 Forbidden` status code and an `Invalid access token` message.

+In case we receive a request without the `Authorization:Bearer` header or anything other than this specific header, the server will respond with a `403 Forbidden` status code and a `Bearer token not found` message.

 Here's the full code.

 ```scala